msageryd/node-schedule-rrule/README.md

 RRule-calculations are a bit more involved than cron-calculations, therefore RRule is well suited for calendar occurrences which often has an occurence-count of 10:s or 100:s, whereas cron is more suited for scheduling tasks server-side where occurrence count can be hudreds of thousands.
 In the calendar use case we might need to look at both past and future occurrences (when the user browses the calendar).
 In the server use case we only need to look forward.

 Even though we only need to look forward, rrule.js has to iterate all the way from the start date (dtstart) every time in order to calculate the next occurrence.
 This can be a real bottleneck for rules with a massive amount of occurences, for example where frequence is "every second".
-There is a concept of cache in rrule.js, but it doesn't seem to cover out use case.
+There is a concept of cache in rrule.js, but it doesn't seem to cover our use case.
 Please chime in if you know otherwise.

 In order to handle this bottleneck **node-schedule-rrule** pushes the start date (dtstart) of each RRule forward regularly in order to shorten the tail with occurrences we are not interested in.
 Altering dtstart needs to be done in a safe maner without compromising the rules, i.e. we cannot simply reset dtstart to `new Date()` without considering the rules.